Master of Social Work

 Field Studies

-All students in the MSW program are required to complete field experience.
+All students in the MSW Program are required to complete field experience.
 A student’s field experience is one of the most vital aspects of their education, as it is where everything a student learns in the classroom is used to strengthen them as an advanced level practitioner.
 Students can expect that placements, especially those at the Advanced level, will take place between 9am-5pm Monday-Friday and are typically unpaid.
 This is the time during which MSW-level supervision of interns is most likely to be available.

-Field placement planning is organized by the MSW Field Coordinator, who educates students about the field placement process, works with students to meet their professional interests, contacts and licenses field agencies, and helps students with issues and concerns that arise during the course of their placements.
+Field placement planning is organized by the MSW Field Coordinator, who educates students about the field placement process, works with students to meet their professional interests, contacts and licenses field agencies, and helps students with issues and concerns that arise during their placements.
 The Field Manual describes this process and field policies in greater detail.

 MSW Field Coordinator